Survivor: Thailand

 Survivor: Thailand is the fifth season of the American CBS competitive reality television series Survivor.
 The season was filmed from June 10, 2002, through July 18, 2002, on the island of Ko Tarutao in Thailand, and premiered on September 19, 2002.
 Hosted by Jeff Probst, it had 16 participants tasked with surviving in the wild for 39 days.
+At the live finale, Brian Heidik was named Sole Survivor, defeating runner-up Clay Jordan by a jury vote of 4–3.